vmlens/vmlens/docs/constructorTracing.md

 FactoryCollectionAdapterForTransform should call getTransformForConstructorAndSetStrategy from FactoryCollection

-FactoryCollection is implemented by 5 classes but the only classes need to transform the constructor is FactoryCollectionAll and perhaps FactoryCollectionDoNotTrace
+FactoryCollection is implemented by 5 classes but the only class need to transform the constructor is FactoryCollectionAll

 The method getTransformForConstructorAndSetStrategy should return a list of methodvisitors to